Central College has one of the best education programs in Iowa.

 Central College graduates have found successful careers in elementary education.

 Clay Thompson ’90, retired vice president of Caterpillar Financial Services and a member of the Central Board of Trustee, engages students on business during his class Leading a Problem-Solving Organization.

 Education majors can travel the world with faculty to Puerto Rico or Sierra Leone, Africa or attend regional and national education conferences.
 No matter what your interests are, Central has something for you!

 Learn how you can get involved with groups and organizations at Central.

 Education students pursuing graduate school typically do so after several years teaching in the field.
 Educational leadership, reading, special education and content specific areas are typical graduate school studies for education graduates.
 Central education students have attended graduate school in varying states across the United States.

 In addition to rigorous coursework, Central education majors are expected to immerse themselves in their chosen field–whether through a short-term faculty-led trip to work in schools in Puerto Rico or the Central Teacher Academy where students gain hands-on experience with a local K-12 mentor teacher.

-Learn more about education (elementary) in the course catalog.
+Learn more about this discipline in the course catalog.